ADGEfficiency/energy-py/readme.md

 Proving that reinforcement learning agents can control virtual energy environments is the first step towards using reinforcement learning to optimize real world energy systems.

 energy_py supports this goal by providing a **collection of reinforcement learning agents, energy environments and tools to run experiments.**

 This project is built and maintained by Adam Green - [adam.green@adgefficiency.com](adam.green@adgefficiency.com).
 I write about energy & machine learning at [adgefficiency.com](http://adgefficiency.com/).
-I also teach a one day introduction to reinforcement class at [Data Science Retreat.]('https://github.com/ADGEfficiency/DSR_RL')
+I teach a one day introduction to reinforcement class at [Data Science Retreat.]('https://github.com/ADGEfficiency/DSR_RL')

 ### Basic usage
 ```